cataseven/Statistics-Graph-Chart-Card/README.md

 > **Note:** In earlier versions, `datetime_format` was an entity-level option.
 It has been promoted to a card-level setting.
 Entity-level values still work for backward compatibility and override the card setting when present.

+#### Smart X-Axis Labels

+When using the default `system` format, the X-axis automatically adapts to the visible time range.
+If the graph spans multiple calendar days, midnight ticks (00:00) display the date (e.g. "28 Mar") instead of the time — making it easy to identify day boundaries at a glance.
+All other ticks show `HH:mm` as usual.
+This behavior is inspired by ApexCharts.

+When a custom `datetime_format` is set, all ticks use that format uniformly.

+The number of ticks on the X-axis is calculated dynamically based on the label width, which depends on font size (`x_axis_font_size`) and the chosen format.
+Shorter formats like `HH:mm` fit more ticks; longer formats like `DD/MM HH:mm` produce fewer ticks automatically.

 | Value | Example output |
 |-------|---------------|
 | `system` | Follows HA locale |